SciML/IRKGaussLegendre.jl/README.md

 # IRKGL16
-Implicit Runge-Kutta Gauss-Legendre 16th order (implementation in Julia)
+- Implicit Runge-Kutta Gauss-Legendre 16th order
+(implementation in Julia)

+- Fully Integrate as an algorithm on the  **DifferentialEquations.jl ecosystem**

 ## Description

 We present a Julia implementation of a 16th order Implicit Runge-Kutta integrator IRKGL16 (a 8- stage IRK scheme based on Gauss-Legendre nodes) for high accuracy numerical integration of non- stiff ODE systems.
-Our algorithm supports adaptive timesteping,mixed precision and multithreading to solve problems fast and accuracy
+Our algorithm supports **adaptive timesteping, mixed precision and multithreading** to solve problems fast and accuracy

 The family of implicit Runge-Kutta schemes based on collocation with Gauss-Legendre nodes are known to be symplectic and super-convergent (order 2s for the method with s internal nodes), and thus very convenient for the high precision numerical integration of Hamiltonian systems with constant time-step size.
-For non-stiff problems, implementations based on fixed-point iterations are recommended
+For **non-stiff problems**, implementations based on fixed-point iterations are recommended

 We believe that, for general (non-necessarily Hamiltonian) non-stiff ODE systems, such implicit